Achieving Work-Life Balance When You Own A BusinessStuart Taverner

 It’s natural to become attached to a project you’re working on, and when you’ve started your own business, there are plenty of good reasons for doing so.
-But doing too much work has its downsides – so how do you strike the right balance?
+But doing too much work has its downsides – so how do you strike the right work-life balance?

 Work-life balance is often held up as a glorious ideal; a goal for somebody else with a different set of work pressures, but hardly realistic for us as individuals.
 This is, however, a dangerous line of thinking.
 Maintaining a reasonable work-life balance is essential for your physical and mental health, and crucial to the future of your business.